wildlife pictures online header

 But it's also the time when the sun is high in the sky, casting intense, contrasty shadows.

-Your camera's light meter is also likely to be fooled by the reflections from the water, exposing for the glare of the water and so under-exposing your subject.
+Your camera's light meter is also likely to be fooled by the reflections from the water, exposing for the glare of the water and so under-exposing your subject, leaving you with an elephant silhouette.

-It's a problem one has to live with when snapping elephants and other African wildlife - potentially excellent subjects are often found in the worst light.
+It's a problem one has to live with when photographing elephants and other African wildlife - potentially excellent subjects are often found in the worst light.

 That's why it's best to haul out your camera gear in the early morning and late afternoon, when the light is softer and casts a warm glow.
 Of course, when it's cloudy and overcast, the opposite applies and it's better to take your pictures later in the day, once the light gets brighter.